Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Thermalization, Integrability, and Chaos

 For observables, ETH postulates the following anzats for the matrix elements of $A$ in the energy basis:

-where $A(\mathcal{E})$, $f(\mathcal{E))}$ are smooth functions of the energy average between the $E_n$ and $E_m$ state, $S(\mathcal{E})$ is the thermodynamic entropy and $B_{nm}$ is a random real or complex variable with zero mean and unit variance.
+where $A(\mathcal{E})$, $f(\mathcal{E,\omega)}$ are smooth functions of average ($\mathcal{E}$) and difference ($\omega$) between energy $E_n$ and $E_m$, $S(\mathcal{E})$ is the thermodynamic entropy and $B_{nm}$ is a random real or complex variable with zero mean and unit variance.
 Thus one sees that to have ETH, in the energy basis, the diagonal elements of $A$ should not vary much and the off-diagonal should be uncorrelated and decay exponentially with the "distance" from the diagonal.

 Thus, if ETH is valid on the whole spectrum the average state obtained from any initial state will be very close to the thermal micro-canonical state.
-This guarantees that any initial state will oscillate around the thermal state, but does not imply that the oscillations will be small most of the time \footnote{In \cite{Reimann15} it is shown that most, or typical, observables will equilibrate and thermalize for any initial states.
+This guarantees that any initial state will oscillate around the thermal state, but does not imply that the oscillations will be small most of the time \footnote{Note that the fluctuations depend on the off-diagonal part and equilibration will happen for any initial state only if $\max B_{nm} \ll 1$; in this case if the $d_{eff}$ is not small the oscillations do not dephase, but their amplitude is undetectable.
+In \cite{Reimann15} it is shown that most, or typical, observables will equilibrate and thermalize for any initial states.
 Weak thermalization is in this case an untypical situation.}.